 She is originally from Orange County in Southern California and enjoys playing basketball, going to concerts, and trying new food places in her free time.

 Diana D. Arce Reyna

 Diana Arce Reyna is a graduate student assistant at the International & Executive Programs and a Master of Development Practice graduate student at the College of Natural Resources.

 Diana's work has mainly focused on climate change.
 She has worked with a consultancy focused on the practical implementation of mitigation projects and carbon markets.
 She has also worked for the Ministry of Environment of Peru as a mitigation specialist on climate change negotiations under the United Nations Framework for Climate Change on the COP20 presidency team and COP21 Peruvian delegation.
 She holds a Bachelor's degree in Animal Science from the National University Agraria La Molina in Lima, Peru.

-Brianna Boone is an administrative assistant for International and Executive Programs (IEP) at the College of Natural Resources.
-She is currently a 2nd year undergraduate pursuing a degree in Conservation and Resource Studies, with a concentration in International Food Policy and Sustainable Development.
+Brianna Boone is a student assistant for International and Executive Programs (IEP) at the College of Natural Resources.
+She is currently a 3rd year undergraduate pursuing a degree in Conservation and Resource Studies, with a concentration in International Food Systems and Sustainable Development.
 In the future, she aspires to attend law school to practice environmental law.

-Bri is originally from Orange County in Southern California.
-In her free time, she enjoys running, going to the beach, kayaking, and swimming.
+Bri is originally from Corona in Southern California.
+In her free time, she enjoys running, going to the beach, kayaking, doing improv, and swimming.